Your body has a default system to produce and use energy, but what if you could change it to make it more efficient?

-Insulin resistance, opposite to insulin sensitivity, happens when our pancreas is deffective at producing insulin, or insulin itself is not as effective at doing its job, therefore needing more insulin to do the same task (study).
+Insulin resistance happens when your pancreas is deffective at producing insulin, or insulin itself is not as effective at doing its job, therefore needing more insulin to do the same task (study).

-Being the cause of a lot of metabolic diseases (study), it is also one of the main causes of metabolic inflexibility, maintaining high blood glucose levels for long periods of time.
+Being the cause of a lot of metabolic diseases (study), insulin resistance is also one of the main causes of metabolic inflexibility, maintaining high blood glucose levels for long periods of time.

-Although we naturally have metabolic flexibility, environmental factors can modulate our metablism and disturb it.
-But don't worry.
-If this is your case, there are some protocols you can use to go back on track and achieve metabolic flexibility.
+If this is your case, there are some protocols you can use to go back on track and achieve the desired metabolic flexibility.

 There are many protocols of intermittent fasting (study).
 To make it easy and adhering, the protocol 16/8 seems to be the best option (16h fasting - 8h eating).

-When all glucose available is oxidized, triglycerides are released into the extracellular medium from adipocytes and used for energy production (study)
+When all glucose available is oxidized, triglycerides used for energy production (study)

-Increased fat oxidation during exercise has been associated with a higher metabolic flexibility (study).
-The ability to use fatty acids to produce energy as well makes us better at shifting between carbohydrates and fats as fuels for energy production.
+The ability to use fatty acids to produce energy makes you better at shifting between carbohydrates and fats as fuels for energy production.

 Minimize Refined Carbohydrates